Data scraping: Web scraping

 Web pages are built using text-based mark-up languages (HTML and XHTML), and frequently contain a wealth of useful data in text form.
 However, most web pages are designed for human end-users and not for ease of automated use.
 Because of this, tool kits that scrape web content were created.
 A web scraper is an API or tool to extract data from a website.
 Companies like Amazon AWS and Google provide web scraping tools, services, and public data available free of cost to end-users.
 Newer forms of web scraping involve listening to data feeds from web servers.
 For example, JSON is commonly used as a transport storage mechanism between the client and the webserver.
+A web scraper uses a website's URL to extract data, and stores this data for subsequent analysis.
+This method of web scraping enables the extraction of data in an efficient and accurate manner.

 Recently, companies have developed web scraping systems that rely on using techniques in DOM parsing, computer vision and natural language processing to simulate the human processing that occurs when viewing a webpage to automatically extract useful information.

 Large websites usually use defensive algorithms to protect their data from web scrapers and to limit the number of requests an IP or IP network may send.
 This has caused an ongoing battle between website developers and scraping developers.

 Report mining is the extraction of data from human-readable computer reports.
 Conventional data extraction requires a connection to a working source system, suitable connectivity standards or an API, and usually complex querying.
 By using the source system's standard reporting options, and directing the output to a spool file instead of to a printer, static reports can be generated suitable for offline analysis via report mining.
 This approach can avoid intensive CPU usage during business hours, can minimise end-user licence costs for ERP customers, and can offer very rapid prototyping and development of custom reports.
 Whereas data scraping and web scraping involve interacting with dynamic output, report mining involves extracting data from files in a human-readable format, such as HTML, PDF, or text.
 These can be easily generated from almost any system by intercepting the data feed to a printer.
 This approach can provide a quick and simple route to obtaining data without the need to program an API to the source system.